Liquid Mirror Telescope: Basics

 The Primary Mirror:

-A parabolic liquid mirror is made by rotating a highly reflective liquid (such as mercury).
+A parabolic liquid mirror is made by rotating a highly reflective liquid (mercury).
 As we all know, a perfect reflecting paraboloid represents the ideal surface for a mirror to focus parallel rays of light into a single point.

 The turntable is a commercial air bearing that is driven by a synchronous motor controlled by a variable-frequency AC power supply stabilized with a crystal oscillator.
 It has to support the container full of mercury.
 The choice of an air bearing system has been made in order to avoid the transmission of vibrations from the turntable to the mercury.
 To avoid transitory effects in the mercury, requirements on the rotation speed stability are very strong (relative variations in the rotation period must be smaller than 10^(-6) ).